-- Changes to the product label and distribution of additional warning materials to highlight the toxicity and risks associated with paraquat.
+- Changing the product label and distribution of additional warning materials to highlight the toxicity and risks associated with paraquat.

 - Restricting the use of paraquat to certified applicators only.
 Individuals working under the supervision of a certified applicator were no longer allowed to use the herbicide.

-- Specialized training for certified applicators to emphasize that the chemical should never be transferred to or stored in improper containers.
+- Requiring specialized training for certified applicators to emphasize that the chemical should never be transferred to or stored in improper containers.

-- New closed-system packaging designed to prevent spills, mixing our pouring the pesticide into other containers, or other actions that could lead to paraquat exposure.
+- Requiring new closed-system packaging designed to prevent spills, mixing or pouring the pesticide into other containers, or other actions that could lead to paraquat exposure.